 In business, it’s not always easy to plan your expenses accurately.
 Store owners often underestimate the complexity that goes with most IT projects.
-Due to their lack of experience in software development, they often don’t know how to effectively manage expenses and how to estimate development costs beforehand.
+Due to their lack of experience in software development, they often don't know how to effectively manage expenses and how to estimate development costs beforehand.
 This is also true for.

-In this guide, we want to show you that even in challenging projects such as Magento migrations you can still be in control.
-We’ll show you what Magento migrations consist of, how to manage your Magento 1 to Magento 2 upgrade costs, advise on where it’s worth spending more, and what you can save your budget on.
+In this guide, we want to show you that even with challenging projects such as Magento migrations you can still be in control.
+We’ll explain what the Magento migration process consists of, how to manage your Magento 1 to Magento 2 upgrade costs, advise on where it’s worth spending more, and what you can save your budget on.
 Plus, we’ll help you to understand your priorities better and give you a detailed breakdown of the standard Magento 1 to Magento 2 pricing.

-2020 will be the last year when Magento 1 receives support.
+June 2020 was the last month when Magento 1 received support officially.
 And we can blame neither Adobe nor Magento for their decision.
-After all, the older platform has enjoyed a 1.5-year extension of end-of-life date even though the feature updates ceased to come since mid-2014.
+After all, the older platform has enjoyed a 1.5-year extension of its end-of-life date even though the feature updates ceased to come since mid-2014.

 Magento 1 and Magento 2 are similar only on the outside.
-For an experienced developer, there are at least 3 major factors which make two platforms mutually incompatible:
+For an experienced Magento developer, there are at least 3 major factors that make the two platforms mutually incompatible:

-First, different architecture.
-Magento 2 works on a different set of technologies.
-In Magento 2, the developer team added new frameworks and a Composer to the platform’s second version.
+- Different architecture Magento 2 works on a different set of technologies.
+The official Magento development team added new frameworks and a Composer to the platform’s second version.
 In general, they rewrote a lot of the codebase in order to get better scalability, offer native support for some essential tools, get new security and usability features.

-Second, mutual incompatibility of extensions and customizations.
-Magento 2 has grown too far apart from its predecessor to support backward compatibility for the majority of features.
+- Mutual incompatibility of extensions and customizations Magento 2 has grown too far apart from its predecessor to support backward compatibility for the majority of features.
 This may cause major Magento 2 migration issues.
-Getting an old extension to work on a new platform is more like building from the ground-up than porting an application from one platform to another.
+Getting an old extension to work on a new platform is more like building it from the ground up than porting an application from one platform to another.

-- Core mechanics and integrations And third, the Magento 2 dev team devoted a lot of time to improve core mechanics and integrations (faster search – native Elasticsearch and Redis support, richer payment integrations, shorter out-of-the-box Checkout, Admin Panel UX gains, etc.)
+- Core mechanics and integrations And third, the Magento 2 dev team devoted a lot of time to improve the core mechanics and integrations.
+These include a faster search, native Elasticsearch and Redis support, richer payment integrations, shorter out-of-the-box Checkout, Admin Panel UX gains, etc.

-Managing Migration Cost: Working on the Ideal Migration Plan
+3. Managing Magento Migration Cost: Working on the Ideal Migration Plan

 If you’re wondering how much does a Magento 2 migration cost, first take a look at thisto get a general idea of how any team will approach your migration.
 While a bit complicated, this plan is a good starting point.
 It offers a step-by-step action list, explains the Magento 2 migration timelines, and helps keep everyone on the same page.

-If we simplify it a bit, there are 5 main steps to each migration:
+If we simplify it a bit, there are 5 main Magento 2 migration steps:

 - go-live and post-migration work.

 In our opinion, this is the ideal migration plan: detailed, actionable, short.
-Each store will go through these steps in order to complete the migration.
+Each store will go through these steps in order to complete its migration.

-Based on the hours you get, you can then calculate how much you’ll need to budget for each step and where you can save.
+Based on the hours you get, you can then calculate how much you’ll need to budget for each step and where you can cut down your expenses.

 Step 1.
 Rework Your User Experience

-Magento migration is an expensive and time-consuming process, this explains the time frames that are required and the rather high cost to upgrade to Magento 2.
+Magento migration is an intricate and time-consuming process, this explains the time frames that are required and the rather high cost to upgrade to Magento 2.
 Depending on the complexity of your store, we are looking at anything from 2 to 4 months of development.
 This is on average.
 The actual project length can extend to 7-9 months.
-It all depends on how complex and feature-rich your store is and how many developers you will use.
+It all depends on how complex and feature-rich your store is and how many developers you will have.

 But let’s look on the bright side.
-Magento migration is a great opportunity to rethink your user experience, make changes to the places that underperform, introduce a new store design, or improve your Magento hosting infrastructure.
+Migration to Magento 2 is a great opportunity to, make changes to the places that underperform, introduce a new store design, or improve your .

 Don’t be afraid to shake things up a bit.
 Even if you just want your store to look exactly the same as before, we urge you to rethink your expectations.
 Why?
-Because it takes almost the same amount of effort to overhaul the store fixing all theme design mistakes as it takes to implement the old design for the new store.
+Because it takes almost the same amount of effort to overhaul the store, fixing all your theme design mistakes as it takes to implement the old design into the new migrated store.

-Migrating your old theme to the new store means reworking CSS and HTML assets, re-applying and testing new layout, and manually handling graphical assets in order to make them work in a completely new environment.
+Migrating your old theme to the new store means reworking CSS and HTML assets, re-applying and testing the new layout, and manually handling graphical assets in order to make them work in a completely new environment.
 So it makes sense to change some things around if needed.

-2020 is the beginning of a new decade and this decade brought us new accents in eCommerce user experience.
+2020 was the beginning of a new decade and this decade brought us new accents in the eCommerce user experience standards.
 Over time, the trends in mobile have been changing.
-Earlier, we had paid ads and mobile apps dominating the UX market, now it’s all about optimized mobile-first experiences, lightning-fast performance, and omnichannel thinking.
+Earlier, we had paid ads and mobile apps dominating the UX market, now it’s all about, lightning-fast performance, and omnichannel thinking.

 UX labor costs.
-It heavily depends on the amount of work but we are looking at – on average – 80-250 hours to analyze the store, suggest and implement all UX changes.
-If you already understand which parts of the store require your attention and can describe the scope, the developer team will be able to give you a 50% more precise estimate of the duration of the phase.
+This heavily depends on the amount of work but we are looking at – on average – 80-250 hours to analyze the store, suggest, and implement all the UX changes.
+If you already understand which parts of the store require your attention and can describe the scope, the development team will be able to give you a 50% more precise estimate of the duration of this phase.

 Ways to cut costs.
 You can obviously cut costs here if you skip store analysis, stick to minimal UX changes, and cut new features.
-You’ll still have to deal with at least 80 hours of UX specialist time dedicated to figuring out how mobile and tablet versions of the store are going to look like, which widgets to keep and where to place them.
+You’ll still have to deal with at least 80 hours of UX specialist time dedicated to figuring out how mobile and tablet versions of the store are going to look, which widgets to keep, and where to place them.